yugallohani/Bootcamp-projects-2/assign - 11/README.md

 - **Prevents Negative Values**: The counter does not go below zero.

 ## Live Demo
-You can try the app live here: [https://assign11-mu.vercel.app/](https://assign11-mu.vercel.app/)
+You can try the app live here: [Counter App Live](https://assign11-mu.vercel.app/)